FMB Wheels

 ⚠️

-Inner Suspension Clearance: Know Your Offset Limit At stock ride height, there is less than ½" between the front tire inner barrel and the suspension on the 2020–2024 Explorer ST. On wide aftermarket wheels, offset matters more than diameter.
-On a 10.5"-wide wheel, ET30 is the proven minimum for clean fitment — anything below ET30 risks contact with the front sway bar or shock at full steering lock.
-ET25 on a 10.5" wide wheel with a 305/40 tire has been confirmed to rub.
-On the outer side, 305/40 on a 10.5" wheel at ET30 may lightly contact the front fender liner at full steering lock — 305/35 clears completely.
-Plan your fitment around these thresholds.
+Inner Suspension Clearance — Know Your Offset Limit.
+At stock ride height, there is less than ½" between the front tire inner barrel and the suspension on the 2020-2024 Explorer ST. On wide aftermarket wheels, offset matters more than diameter.
+On a 10.5"-wide wheel, ET30 is commonly cited as the practical minimum for clean fitment; below ET30 on a wide tire, owners commonly report risk of contact with the front strut or sway bar.
+The highest-risk steering angle for fender rubbing on this platform is mid-lock (15-25 degrees of steering input), not full lock — meaning clearance needs to be evaluated through the full steering range.
+Tire width also compounds offset risk: 305/35 commonly clears at ET30 on 10.5" wide, while 305/40 at the same offset is documented as contacting the front fender liner due to taller sidewall bulge.
+ET25 on a 10.5" wide wheel with 305/40 has been documented to rub.
+Any significant offset reduction on a wide wheel needs to be paired with careful tire sidewall selection.

 Flush Fitment